Gottwik/Enduro/README.md

 ## Enduro commands

+If installed globally, enduro enables these cli commands

  * `Enduro create projectname`  - Creates new folder /projectname with neccessary scaffolding
  * `Enduro` - Starts enduro for development
- * `Enduro stsart` - Starts enduro on server - Without build tools such as watching...
+ * `Enduro start` - Starts enduro on server - Without build tools such as watching...

 ## Project directory structure